 Enjoy the amazing local octopus and other seafood delights, head to the Sunday mass which pays special tribute to the pilgrims every week and you can even walk the last couple of kilometres of the Santiago de Compostela.

 A thousand years ago Cordoba was the largest city in the world.
-Today, beautiful Cordoba is often overlooked in favour of the more well-known Madrid or Barcelona but it has so much to offer.
+Today, beautiful Cordoba is often overlooked in favour of the more well-known Madrid or Barcelona but has much to offer.
 Every May the city holds Feria de los Patios.
 In this festival, the courtyards and patios of Cordoba’s old town are opened to the public to see who has the prettiest space.

 Cordoba is also home to the unique Mosque-Cathedral, both a Moorish and a Christian church.
 Don’t miss its main hall with its 850 double-arched columns.
 And stroll the lovely streets of the Cordoba old town and its white houses with jasmine and geraniums.